theakhinabraham/grocer-grocery-store-manager/README.md

 1. Fork this repository (and leave a star if you like) by click on the `fork` button on the top right side.
 2. From your copy of this repo located `grocer-grocery-store-manager`, copy the code link: `https://github.com/your-user-name/grocer-grocery-store-manager.git`
-3. Create a folder as `myFolder` in this location: `C://xampp/htdocs/`
+3. Locate to: `C://xampp/htdocs/`
-4. Open terminal and locate to `myFolder`
+4. Open terminal and locate to `htdocs`

 ```
-cd C://xampp/htdocs/myFolder
+cd C://xampp/htdocs
 ```
 <br>